jeremyreeder/gridscout/docs/_posts/2020-06-03-which-bend-holds-best.md

 {:.tangent}

-### Conclusions, kind of
+### Conclusions

-I'll have to test a few more times before I can draw any conclusive conclusions, but for now here are some interim conclusion substitutes.
+I'll have to test a few more times before I can draw any conclusive conclusions, but for now here are some thoughts to serve as interim conclusions.
 I'll update this post when I've done more testing.

 I like the butterfly bend and find it easy to tie, so I'm happy to confirm that it holds so well.